Methods: Measuring Health

 The estimation of pretest probability reminds us of the distinction introduced in Chapter 2 between health determinants and risk factors.
 Determinants set the incidence rate in a population, and incidence offers a first approximation to the pretest probability of disease for an individual from that population.

 But we cannot apply population data directly to the individual (who is unique, so unlikely to perfectly match the population average).
-But consideration of individual risk factors can be used to modify the crude estimate of pretest probability upwards or downwards.
-For example, incidence for 35 year old males may be x per cent, but you see a 35 year-old man who is overweight and smokes, so his risk might be estimated as 2x per cent.
-Furthermore, the pattern of signs and symptoms could raise the risk or likelihood ratio even more, perhaps to 4x per cent.
+But taking account of individual risk factors modifies the crude estimate of pretest probability upwards or downwards.
+For example, incidence for 35 year old males may be x %, but you see a man of this age who is overweight and smokes, so his risk might be estimated as 2x %.
+Furthermore, the pattern of signs and symptoms could raise the risk or likelihood ratio even more, perhaps to 4x %.

-However, assessment of risk is often imprecisely described as high or low clinical suspicion and a diagnostic test is applied to either confirm or rule out the putative diagnosis (or high pre-test probability).
+However, assessment of risk is often imprecise and described as “high or low clinical suspicion” and a diagnostic test is applied to either confirm or rule out the putative diagnosis.
 However, a positive confirmatory test often indicates only a higher level of probability, albeit a level at which doubt must be suspended until evidence is found to the contrary.
 In a similar way, when a test has ruled out the disease the clinician can inform the patient that he is at very low risk, but nonetheless should report worrying symptoms.
 Clinicians must always be ready to review and revise their diagnoses.

 Establishing Cut-points: What is a Normal Value?

-Making binary decisions is necessary in medicine, such as whether to prescribe a treatment or not, to operate or not, and to reassure the patient that he does not have a disease.
+Clinicians must make binary decisions: to prescribe a treatment or not, to operate or not, or to reassure the patient that he does not have a disease.
 However, most biological measurements do not provide binary categories, but instead produce a continuous range of values, as with blood pressure, blood cholesterol, glucose, creatinine or bone density.
 Hence, a cut-point on each of these scales has to be chosen to separate the “normal” from the “abnormal” results.
-Even with qualitative assessments, such as X-rays or histology slides, decisions must be made among a range of findings, which vary from definitely abnormal to definitely normal.
+Even with qualitative assessments, such as X-rays or histology slides, decisions must be made among a range of findings, which include grey areas between definitely abnormal and clearly normal.

 Defining normal is not as simple as it might seem.
-Superficially, it is defined in terms of the average, or most common, presentation for a person of that type.
-Unfortunately, this does not necessarily imply that it is healthy: on average, Canadians are overweight.
+Superficially, it is defined in terms of the average, or most common, presentation for a person of that demographic category.
+But this does not necessarily imply that it is healthy: on average, Canadians are overweight.
 In addition, abnormality occurs at both ends of a continuum—being underweight and being overweight are both unhealthy.
 Therefore, in place of the average, normal could be defined in terms of a range, perhaps defined by percentiles or by standard deviations, on the continuum being measured, such as body weight.
-This seems to move the notion of normal towards healthy, but setting the margins of the distribution is challenging.
-We cannot justify defining the normal range in terms of, say, less than two standard deviations above or below the mean, as this would vary from measure to measure.
+This seems to move the notion of normal closer to healthy, but setting the margins of the distribution is challenging.
+We cannot justify defining the normal range in terms of, say, within two standard deviations above or below the mean, as this would vary from measure to measure.

 A more promising approach returns us to the theme of evidence-based medicine and defines normal in terms of a range of scores above or below which treatment would be beneficial: abnormal is the threshold beyond which a person would benefit from treatment.
-This idea links to an approach to defining need for care (see Chapter 7).
-An implication of this approach is that an evolution in treatments would modify the range of what is considered normal.
-For example, new therapies treat cognitive loss earlier than before, so new layers of cognitive impairment are being defined among people who would previously have been considered normal, or at least accepted as having “benign senescent forgetfulness”.
+This idea corresponds to an approach to defining need for care, described in Chapter 7.
+It implies that innovations in treatments would modify the range of what is considered normal.
+For example, new therapies treat cognitive loss earlier than before, so new layers of cognitive impairment are being defined among people who would previously have been considered normal for their age, described by that wonderful phrase “benign senescent forgetfulness”.
 In a similar way, cut-points for defining hypertension have changed.
 Pre-hypertension was redefined in 2003 as a systolic blood pressure of 120-139 mmHg or a diastolic pressure of 80-89 mmHg.12 By altering cut-points, more people are classified as having the disease and, therefore, become eligible for treatment.
-The reason for altering the cut-points has usually been because a clinical trial has shown new treatments achieve better outcomes for this group of patients, although the improvement may be small.
-Not surprisingly, such change finds favour with the drug companies that make and sell the treatments.
+The reason for altering the cut-points has usually been because a clinical trial has shown new treatments to achieve better outcomes for this group of patients, although the improvement may be small.
+Not surprisingly, such advances find favour with the drug companies that make and sell the treatments.

 Self-test questions